Julie-Fabre/bombcell/README.md

 Count the number of peaks and troughs to eliminate non-cell-like waveforms due to noise.

+Below: examples of a unit with a a cell-like waveform (left) and a unit with a noise-like waveform (right).

 ![alt text](https://github.com/Julie-Fabre/bombcell/blob/master/images/numberTroughsPeaks.png?raw=true)

 #### amplitude

 Amplitude of the mean raw waveformelfor a unit, to eliminate noisy, further away units, that are more likely to be MUA.

+Below: examples of a unit with high amplitude (blue) and one with low amplitude (red).

 ![alt text](https://github.com/Julie-Fabre/bombcell/blob/master/images/amplitude.png?raw=true)